ShadowPeo/DesktopDeployment/AutoArchive/README.md

 ## To Do
 -   Exclusions for paths
-    -   Based ignore type system as a file
+    -   Based .gitignore type system as a file

 # Filename Dates to Properties